← Twist And Shout Variations List

 Capitol of Canada subcontracted the RCA pressing plant in Smith Falls (Ontario) to manufacture the records.
 RCA Toronto cut a set of lacquers from mono master tapes sent from EMI’s UK head office (source: P. Hemmingsen, The Beatles’ Canadian Discography part.
 2).

 These copies also feature the "no brackets" rainbow label (see perimeter print at the bottom of the label: "Manufactured in Canada by Capitol Records of Canada" with no brackets around the word CANADA).
 As stated previously, it is not known exactly how many copies were prepared for early runs of pressings, but the original stampers were quickly replaced by a second set of stampers (“-2”).
-These first “no dash” stampers seem to have been used fairly quickly since it is not rare to find early curved inner seam copies (i.e.pre-April 64) with a "-2", "-3" or even "-4" stampers.
-This being said, it is the opinion of the authors that variation 2.1.2 was only made as a "no dash" copy (in the etched dead wax) since they were the amongst the earliest copies to be produced.
+These first “no dash” stampers seem to have been used fairly quickly since it is not rare to find early curved inner seam copies (i.e.pre-April 64) with a "-2" stamper.
+This being said, variation LP.6054.1.2 was also only made as a "no dash" copy (in the etched dead wax) since they were amongst the first copies to be produced.
+Below are three copies found with these covers:

 Cover

-The jacket for this pressing used the same curved inner seam type of construction as 2.1.1.
+The jacket for this pressing used the same curved inner seam type of construction as LP.6054.1.1.
 These inner seams (the inside fold of the cardboard jacket) have a curved indentation in the centre; Modern Album used this jacket template until April 1964, at which point the inner seams were then straight.
 This original curved inner seam measured 10 mm high.
-This indicates that variation 2.1.1, 2.1.2 and 2.1.3 were all manufactured within 2 months, before April 1964.
+This indicates that variation LP.6054.1.1, LP.6054.1.2 and LP.6054.1.3 were all manufactured within 2 months, before April 1964.

 Covers up until the mid 70s used a “front slick” construction (a larger back slick, usually printed in black and white, that wrapped around the front of the cardboard cover, onto which a smaller color front slick was glued, creating a white frame effect all around the front image).

-The rear of the jacket is otherwise identical to variation 2.1.1.
+The rear of the jacket is otherwise identical to variation LP.6054.1.1.

-The top right features the T-6054 catalog number and a full dot denoting the Mono pressing placed just over the 6000 series logo.
-This second variation still has no dash in the catalog number.
+The top right features the T-6054 catalogue number and a full dot denoting the Mono pressing placed just over the 6000 series logo.
+This second variation still has no dash in the catalogue number.
+It is interesting to know that other albums from the 6000 series from this time period also originally had a missing dash in the catalogue number (e.g. "Everybody's Welcome To Mrs Mills' Party" LP, also released in February 1964).

 Packaging